garrandall/popular-music-data/tracks/hay-crucial-conflict.md

 Gotta big,thick chic named sandy.
 In the farm in the middle of the barn
 Where everybody's feelin crazy.
 I went to visit granny's house.
-Now i see why don't nobody leave.
+Now I see why don't nobody leave.
 We constantly,constantly,constantly smokin b's.
 Too blitzed to even shake it off
-But i still got my head up.
+But I still got my head up.
 Coldhard finna go in the back of the barn
 And get my big black peter sucked
 Pass the hay you silly slut,
-Blaze it up so i can hit that bud.
+Blaze it up so I can hit that bud.
 Git me zoned and i'll be on.
-Cuz i love to smoke upon hay.
+Cuz I love to smoke upon hay.

 Smokin on